Science computer programs

 - Python program to calculate surface plasmon polariton modes in planar multilayers: Click here

-- This program calculates SPP modes at an interface, or stack of arbitrarily many layers, including magnetic and anisotropic materials.
+- This program calculates SPP modes, or more generally any transverse-magnetic (TM) mode, at a planar interface, or in a stack of arbitrarily many layers, including magnetic and anisotropic materials.

 - MATLAB FROG algorithm: Click here